snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 }
 ```

-We want to make sure that __"StreamStatus": "ACTIVE"__, which tells you that the stream is ready to be used.
+We want to make sure that __"StreamStatus": "ACTIVE"__, which tells you the stream is ready to be used.
 You can also verify the existence of your new stream by using the list-streams command, as shown here:

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ aws kinesis list-streams